mnot/I-D/httpbis-alt-svc/draft.md

 This use case can be met if {{alternate}} and {{alt-frame}} are accepted;
-servers can advertise an alternate service and direct clients that support SNI to the optimal server, while still maintaining a smaller set of legacy servers for those clients that do not support SNI. {{error}} might also be useful for handling errors in this use case.
+servers can advertise an alternate service and direct clients that support SNI and HTTP/2 to the optimal server, while still maintaining a smaller set of legacy servers for those HTTP/1.1 clients that do not support SNI. {{error}}
+might also be useful for handling errors in this use case.

 # Proposals {#proposals}